-Consideration of Last Year's Advisory Shareholder Vote on NEO Compensation
+Consideration of Last Year's Advisory Say-On-Pay Votes

-At our 2016 annual meeting, we held an advisory vote seeking shareholder approval of a "say-on-pay" proposal approving our NEO compensation program.
-At the 2016 annual meeting, approximately 95% of the votes cast on our say-on-pay proposal were in support of our NEO compensation program, as described in our 2016 proxy statement.
-Recognizing the shareholder support on last year's say-on-pay proposal, our compensation committee has continued to apply the same principles and general compensation programs for fiscal 2016.
-However, our compensation committee regularly evaluates market compensation practices, taking into consideration information relating to compensation paid by peers, and implements changes as it deems appropriate.
+At our 2017 annual meeting, we held an advisory vote seeking shareholder approval of a "say-on-pay" proposal approving our NEO compensation program.
+At the 2017 annual meeting, over 99.5% of the votes cast on our say-on-pay proposal were in support of our NEO compensation program, as described in our 2017 proxy statement.
+Our compensation committee regularly evaluates market compensation practices, taking into consideration information relating to compensation paid by peers, and implements changes as it deems appropriate.
+Recognizing the strong shareholder support on last year's say-on-pay proposal, our compensation committee has continued to apply the same principles and general compensation programs.